 - Support for the Wallace Center

-- A gift to the RIT Alumni House renovation, recognizing Bill’s personal commitment to connect with alumni
+- A gift to the RIT Alumni House, recognizing Bill’s personal commitment to connect with alumni

 - A gift to student innovation projects